Summeli/algetiming-streamer/README.md

 # algetiming-streamer
 Software for streaming timer events, and resulst though websockets into web-apps
+The protocol has bib-number in them, so they will also be a part of the streaming process.

 ## The Timmy protocol from USB
 examples from the line